Mark Renton: Trainspotting (1993)

-In the late 1980s, Mark Renton is an unemployed heroin addict living in the Leith district of Edinburgh.
-He attempts to quit heroin, but finds it too difficult and resorts to buying opium suppositories from shady dealer Mikey Forrester.
-Later, at a party with his friends Simon "Sick Boy" Williamson, Francis Begbie, Danny "Spud" Murphy, Stevie and Tommy, Dawn, the infant daughter of Simon and a woman named Lesley, dies in her crib, devastating Sick Boy and inspiring him to get clean from heroin.
+In the late-1980s, Mark Renton is an unemployed heroin addict living in the Leith district of Edinburgh.
+He attempts to quit heroin, but finds it too difficult and resorts to buying opium suppositories from shady dealer, Mikey Forrester.
+Later, at a party with his friends, Simon "Sick Boy" Williamson, Francis Begbie, Danny "Spud" Murphy, Stevie and Tommy, Dawn, the infant daughter of Simon and a woman named Lesley, dies in her cot, devastating Sick Boy and inspiring him to get clean from heroin.
 After witnessing Dawn's death, Renton resumes heroin use.

-After continuing to collect unemployment pay, Renton later meets with Tommy, who is now depressed due to being dumped by his girlfriend.
+After continuing to collect unemployment benefit, Renton later meets with Tommy, who is now depressed due to being dumped by his girlfriend.
 He asks Renton to supply him with heroin to help him cope.
 Spud and Renton are arrested for stealing.
-Danny is sent to prison, but Renton avoids jail time due to attending rehab.
+Spud is sent to prison, but Renton avoids jail time due to attending rehab.
 He hints that the underlying cause of his addiction was from the death of his catatonic brother Davie.
 Soon after, Renton's other brother Billy is killed from a bombing attack by the Provisional Irish Republican Army.
 Renton relapses into heroin once more and moves to London, where he has an encounter with a homosexual Italian man named Gi.
 He later goes back to Edinburgh for the funeral of Matty, a fellow addict.

-After witnessing so much death related to heroin, he decides to get clean again while in London, but returns to Edinburgh again to visit his former dealer Johnny Swan, who recently had his leg amputated from heroin abuse, and Tommy, who is dying of AIDS.
+After witnessing so much death related to heroin, he decides to get clean again whilst in London, but returns to Edinburgh again to visit his former dealer Johnny Swan, who recently had his leg amputated from heroin abuse, and Tommy, who is dying of AIDS.
 He meets once again with Spud, Begbie and Sick Boy, as well as another friend "Second Prize", and the five sell a large amount of heroin to a dealer for £16,000.
 After celebrating in a pub, Renton decides to steal the money from his friends and walk away to a new life, leaving a small share for Spud.

 Porno (2002)

 Several years later, Renton is a now nightclub owner in Amsterdam and has not used heroin in years.
 One night, Renton sees Carl Ewart, a DJ from Edinburgh (a character from Welsh's novel Glue), who recognises him.
-Later, Sick Boy learns from some of Carl's friends that Renton now lives in Amsterdam, and the two agree to meet in Zurich, but Renton instead flees to San Francisco.
+Later, Sick Boy learns from some of Carl's friends that Renton now lives in Amsterdam, and the pair agree to meet in Zurich, but Renton instead flees to San Francisco.
 Renton visits his hometown of Leith one more time, but he is seen by Begbie, who is still angry over Renton stealing their money years earlier.
 He runs across the road in an attempt to attack Renton, but Begbie is hit by a car.

 Renton takes Begbie to hospital and flees Edinburgh for the last time with £60,000 which he stole from Sick Boy, and two of his friends Nikki and Diane.
 Sick Boy visits Begbie in the hospital as the two plot to find and kill Renton and take back their stolen money.